Canop/miaou/installation.md

 Hint: With Google as provider you now need to enable the Google+ API in the Google console developper (simply go to https://console.developers.google.com then look for "Google+" API in the Enable API menu).

 Hint: OAuth providers often need a small delay before propagating the changes so you might have to wait a few minutes before it works.

+Once you got your OAuth id, please fill the relevant part in `config.js`

+	oauth2: {
+		"google": { // create one at https://code.google.com/apis/console/
+			"clientID": "your client ID",
+			"clientSecret": "your client secret"
+		},
+		"stackexchange": { // create one at http://stackapps.com/apps/oauth/
+			"clientID": "your client ID",
+			"clientSecret": "your client secret"
+		},
+		"github": { // create one at https://github.com/settings/applications
+			"clientID": "your client ID",
+			"clientSecret": "your client secret"
+		},
+		"reddit": {
+			"clientID": "your client ID",
+			"clientSecret": "your client secret"
+		}
+	},

 # start, stop, restart the application